 I’m so grateful for all the teachers and administrators out there, trying to make this school year work for their students… I know a lot of you are in that position.
 Whether you’re teaching remotely or in-classroom, or a combination of both, I realize you are facing overwhelming challenges that were beyond the scope of our imagination only a year ago.
 Please know that you are very much appreciated.

-Even Caroline’s cyber charter school, which was designed for remote learning from the get-go, was plagued this first week of school with technical difficulties that were beyond their ability to control.
+Even C’s cyber charter school, which was designed for remote learning from the get-go, was plagued this first week of school with technical difficulties that were beyond their ability to control.
 It seems like no matter what the situation, this school year is destined to be a challenge.

-I guess David’s college classes are going okay.
+I guess D’s college classes are going okay.
 I don’t get much information from him, but he said he likes some of his teachers.
 He is on Zoom a lot, but mostly in his room, so I don’t get to eavesdrop at all… which would be kind of fun, actually.
 I’d love to see what he’s learning, but I know better than to ask if I can listen in sometime.
 Can you imagine?
 My mom just wants to sit in on class today… He’s almost 21.

 Speaking of which, my son is almost 21.
 (His birthday is in November.)